|

 A rather quiet day here.
 It's a beautiful summer day with a cloudless blue sky, hot sun and a cool breeze.
 The blue sky is a bit unusual as often during the summer a fog belt rolls in from the cold offshore current.

-were down at the Boardwalk yesterday evening listening to an old rock and roll band that was playing the first of the summer's free concerts (Jefferson Airship and Davey of the Monkees are two of the future concerts.)
+We got up rather late as we were down at the Boardwalk yesterday evening listening to an old rock and roll band that was playing the first of the summer's free concerts (Jefferson Airship and Davey of the Monkees are two of the future concerts.)

-airport, San Jose, to fly off to Indianapolis to visit friends and go to a wedding in Chicago.
+This morning I drove my son to the nearest airport, San Jose, to fly off to Indianapolis to visit friends and go to a wedding in Chicago.
 He is staying

 with us for a short time as he's just back from six months in Indonesia and is "between jobs".
 After getting back from the airport we did the California